yfzzzyyls/nki-llama-nyu/README.md

 ## Benchmarks

 Submissions will be tested using 25 benchmarks (prompts) with varying context lengths (TBD, but likely 1K \-\> 128K) and batch sizes (TBD, but likely 1-\>4).
-We have provided 5 prompts in `prompts.txt`.
-The remaining 20 will be withheld for evaluation.
+We have provided 5 prompts in `prompts.txt` with their corresponding metadata (prompt ID, prompt length, recommended sequence length, and baseline latency/throughput) in `prompt_data.txt`.
+You can run `python test.py` to evaluate these prompts.
+The remaining 20 prompts will be withheld for evaluation.

 All benchmarks will become publicly available after the contest is complete.